-Christ Church Congregational (now U.R.C. & Welsh Presbyterian) Chapel, Oswestry
+Christ Church Congregational (now U.R.C. & Welsh Presbyterian) Chapel, Chapel Street, Oswestry